ervitis/exchange-rates-operator/README.md

 - Logs to see state
 - Modify status table when describe pod status
 - Define ENV for exchange rates api: configmap or secret
+- Create service

 ## DOING

-- Create service
+- Attach db (optional) to the app and use CRUD operations

 ## TODO

-- Attach db (optional)
+- Update to daemonSet
 - Create ingress
 - Create volume for the secrets